slackhq/go-audit/README.md

 # Configure socket buffers, leave unset to use the system defaults
 # Values will be doubled by the kernel
+# It is recommended you do not set any of these values unless you really need to
 socket_buffer:
     # Default is net.core.rmem_default (/proc/sys/net/core/rmem_default)
     # Maximum max is net.core.rmem_max (/proc/sys/net/core/rmem_max)